Flag of Vanuatu: Symbolism

-The green represents the richness of the islands, the red symbolises blood which unites humanity as humans, and the black the ni-Vanuatu people.
+The green represents the richness of the islands, the red symbolises blood which unites humanity as humans, and the black the Melanesian ni-Vanuatu people.
 The Prime Minister of Vanuatu, Father Walter Lini, requested the inclusion of yellow and black fimbriations to make the black stand out.
-The yellow Y-shape represents the shape of Vanuatu islands on the map and the light of the gospel going through the pattern of the islands in the Pacific Ocean (approximately 83% of the people of Vanuatu profess Christianity).
+The yellow Y-shape (pall) represents the shape of Vanuatu islands on the map and the light of the gospel going through the pattern of the islands in the Pacific Ocean (approximately 83% of the people of Vanuatu profess Christianity).

-The emblem in the black is a boar's tusk — the symbol of customs and tradition but also prosperity.
-Its worn as a pendant on the islands — along with two leaves of the local namele tree.
+The emblem in the black is a boar's tusk—the symbol of customs and tradition but also prosperity.
+It is worn as a pendant on the islands—along with two leaves of the local namele tree.
 These leaves are supposed to be a token of peace, and their 39 leaflets represent the original 39 members of the Parliament of Vanuatu.

-Construction Sheet
+Construction

 The government does not publish a formal specification sheet on its website.
 The construction sheet shown below is based on measurements from the official 2:3 flag image that appears in the State Flag and Armorial Bearings Public Declaration dated March 18, 1980.